dandee77/dandee77.github.io/content/posts/space_ablaze/index.md

 Rendering responsibilities are decoupled from the application logic and handled separately in game.cpp.
 This separation of concerns promotes a modular design, where the renderer is focused solely on drawing game objects, managing visual assets, and updating frames based on game state.

 By abstracting rendering logic into game.cpp, the system achieves better maintainability and scalability.
 The Application class delegates rendering tasks to the renderer, allowing high-level logic (such as state management and timing) to remain isolated from low-level graphics operations.

-This architecture adheres to the principles of abstraction and separation of concerns, enabling clear boundaries between the windowing system and rendering pipeline.
-It also facilitates easier debugging, testing, and future extensions to either system independently.
 <br>

 * **The Entity Class**